mfactory-osaka/ESPTimeCast/ESPHome/README.md

   The settings here need to be configured before compiling and uploading to the ESP32 as they cannot be set while running.
   * The top 3 are the PIN's used to communicate with the Display.
 These most reflect how you connected the cables between the display and the ESP32.
 The default PIN's work well with a Wemos ESP32 D1 Mini.
+  * `ssid` and `password` are the WiFi Network and passord for that network.
+You can either type it directly here or you can enter it in to the `secrets.yaml` file, so that it is not visible directly in the code.
   * The `font_path` variable is where ESPHome should look for the font file.
 (See above)
-  * `brightness` is a number between 1 and 15.
+  * `default_brightness` is a number between 0 and 15.
 The higher the number, the brighter the display.
-Personally I like 3.
+This can be adjusted dynamically.
+See below.
   * The `timezone` explains itself.
   * I could not find a font that was thin enough to hold a 3 character Day Name without scrolling, so I decided to shorten it to to letters.
 I then also made it possible to localize the day names, and added a few examples for other languages.
 Pick the one you want by uncommenting it, and remember to outcomment the ones not used.
 Or create your own language string.

+  ### WiFi Setup

 * Save the file you just edited, and install the code to the device.